NBA star, Kinston native opening up new business

 Bullock also has plans to bring other businesses to Kinston, including a recording studio.

-“He wants to do this for his community and just something to help the City of Kinston grow as well.”
+“He wants to do this for his community and just something to help the City of Kinston grow as well,” Bratcher said.

 The hookah lounge will be open in the next 30 days if all goes as planned.